 Some students choose to study Spanish from the beginning with the aim of understanding the grammatical constructions and obtaining a rich vocabulary.
 Others choose to focus on courses that are specifically geared to their professional fields.
 Probably the best, and quickest, results come from a combination of the two.
 For example, if you have a selection of key words and phrases already in your memory you can use them on the job right away.
 Not only are you practicing your language skills in the field, but you are also showing your client a respect for their culture and for them as individuals.
 Even if you are making mistakes the Spanish-speaking client will be more relaxed with someone who is trying as hard as they are to communicate.
 Often it is mutual laughter in a tough situation that inspires confidence and relieves tension.

-The California Board of Behavioral Sciences approves some language programs for continuing education credits.
-This would be a good place to start for choosing the program that will help you improve your communication skills in Spanish.
-Maria Oliveira offers courses that are approved by the BBS at her school in Pinole, California.
-These courses combine basic Spanish sentence formations with focused words and phrases specific to social services situations; certification is available.
+If you would like to expand your knowledge of the Spanish Language, this is a good place to start for choosing the program that will help you improve your communication skills in Spanish.
+Maria Oliveira offers Spanish courses and Classes at her Language Center in Richmond, California.
+These courses combine basic Spanish sentence formations with focused words and phrases specific to social services situations.
 For students who are not in the area, including out of state social services language learners, there is also a Spanish Vocabulary and Phrases for Social Service Professionals CD and Workbook program that can be purchased for self-study.
 This program is also available as a downloadable product.

 Whichever path you might choose to learn Spanish for your social services work, it is a worthwhile goal that will profit both you and your clients.
 Think how much easier it will be to function in a job when you are not dependent on third party translators.
 Consider the efficiency you will enjoy by taking care of matters immediately, and with diminished misunderstandings.
 Improve your workplace situation soon by committing yourself to learning Spanish.